 Banded Toe Taps

 Lying down on your back, bend your knees with your feet on the ground as wide as your hips.
 Bring the band around your upper thighs.
-Take a deep breath in, and then exhale as you pull your naval in towards your spine, and tilt your pelvis so that your hips are coming close to your ribs.
+Take a deep breath in, and then exhale as you pull your navel in toward your spine, and tilt your pelvis so that your hips are coming close to your ribs.
 Bring the knees up into a tabletop position at a 90 degree angle.
-Open the legs to put tension on the band, and lower the feet towards the ground.
+Open the legs to put tension on the band, and lower the feet toward the ground.
 Keep the knees bent.
 Then bring the knees back up to the starting position, and repeat for 10 times.

 Band Positioning: On top of the left shoe and on the bottom of the right shoe